 This will allow you to study the most widespread decks in the ladder and how to counter them.
 It can dramatically boost your win rate if you know when and how exactly to counter a particular deck and archetype.

 Play One Deck and Don’t Change It

 If you are reading this article, then you are not likely a guru of Hearthstone.
-You may be playing a lot, but you are stuck at a rank 5-10 plateau.
-And if you think that it’s all about randomness and being unlucky, then by playing a variety of different decks you only maximize the randomness.
+You may be playing a lot, but you are stuck at a rank 5 to 10 plateau.
+And if you think that it is all about randomness and being unlucky, then by playing a variety of different decks you only maximize the randomness.

-Just bare with it: you need one stable deck that guarantees you 55-60% winrate.
+Just bare with it: you need one stable deck that guarantees you 55% to 60% win rate.
 It’s not even about one deck, but about your proficiency and understanding of this one deck.
-This proficiency will give you these precious 10-15% that will eventually get you to the Legend.
+This proficiency will give you these precious 10% to 15% that will eventually get you to the Legend.

 For better or worse, if you are not in Legend, you should play by different rules at your rating.
 Just watch streams of pro players, for instance.
 You will see that they usually use one deck for climbing.
 And they can easily get top rank in a span of several hours.

 Usually, there are three main decks that dictate the meta.
 On your way to the Legend, you want to solely rely on them.

 Your first climb to the Legend is a difficult but very exciting road.
 While climbing the ladder, keep in mind these tips!
 Constantly improve your skills!
 Remember that progress can be frustrating and slow at first.
 Everyone has been through this.